A guide to hiking Ella Rock by yourself, including detailed directions, a downloadable route map, a video and the latest

 1. Start at Ella railway station.
 Once you enter the station, turn left and walk to the end of the platform.
 Step down onto the tracks and walk on from there.
 Don’t worry about the sign warning against entry; everyone, including the locals, do it every day and no one will stop you.

 The walk is reminiscent of the classic movie Stand By Me, so take your time and enjoy the view.
 Take note, however, that this is a working railway so be aware of trains and move off the track if one approaches.

 From Kithalella, continue walking along the tracks past the station.
 Ignore anyone that says you’re going the wrong way, or who tries to direct you to the ‘correct’ route.
 Touts do this to confuse tourists into buying their services as a guide.

-Update 25-Sep-2017: A comment from reader David Hinrichs below warns that there are even fake signs now, so be sure to follow our instructions carefully.
+Update 25-Sep-2017: A comment from reader David Hinrichs has warned that there are even fake signs now, so be sure to follow our instructions carefully.
 If in doubt, use our Ella Rock hiking map above.

 3. After 5-10 minutes, look out for a rock marked with a blue arrow and a label which reads ‘Ella Rock’.
 Turn left at this juncture.
 The marking fades over time (and may even be covered with cement), so make a note that you have to turn left after waymarker 166 ½ but before waymarker 166 ¼.